 Description: The [SPIM PDN File] keyword specifies the file that is used as the device PDN model for the power rail named by the [SPIM Rail] keyword.
 In addition, it contains a complete list of the device PDN model’s ports or terminals and defines whether they are connected to pins or pin clusters, stimulus sources, or probes.

-Sub-Params: File_TS, File_IBIS-ISS, Analysis_type, Stimulus_group, Ports, Terminals, File_TerminalList.
-Pin_target
+Sub-Params: File_TS, File_IBIS-ISS, Analysis_type, Stimulus_group, Ports, Terminals, File_TerminalList, Pin_target

 Usage Rules: Each power rail defined by a [SPIM Rail] keyword shall contain at least one [SPIM PDN File] keyword.